AntonyCorbett/OnlyR/README.md

 ### System Requirements

-* Windows 7, 8 or 10
+* Windows 10
-* .NET Framework 4.6.1 or later
+* .NET 5 x86 or later
 * 2GB RAM
 * 15MB Hard disk space
 * Audio recording device

 ### Download

-If you just want to install the application, please download the [OnlyRSetup.exe](https://github.com/AntonyCorbett/OnlyR/releases/latest) file.
+If you just want to install the application, please download the [OnlyRSetup.exe](https://github.com/AntonyCorbett/OnlyR/releases/latest) file (there is also a portable version if you'd prefer to just copy a folder).

 ### Help